18F/uswds-simple-sass/README.md

 ## Deploying the site

-If you use Federalist, everything is taken care of for you; an `federalist` npm script target is already included with this project.
+If you use Federalist, everything is taken care of for you; a [Federalist npm script][] is already included with this project, which ensures that your site will be properly built by Federalist.

 Otherwise, you can deploy the site by copying all the files from the root directory of the project to a static web server.
-You'll probably want to exclude the `.git` and `node_modules` directory, though.
+You'll probably want to exclude the `.git` and `node_modules` directories, though.

 ## Environment variables